EvlK/Getting-and-Cleaning-Data-Course-Project/README.md

 The data used was obtained from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones, more information about data and the transformation steps provided in file CodeBook.md

-The scipt to process the data with detailed explanation of each step is provided in file “run_analysis.R”
+The script to process the data with detailed explanation of each step is provided in file “run_analysis.R”